millerbill3/XQDocumentor/README.md

 # XQDocumentor
-A Node JS module for creating Xquery Documentation (similar to JSDocs)
+A Node JS application for creating Xquery Documentation (similar to Java Docs) based on the xqDocs specification.

 <c>**THIS PROJECT IS A BETA VERSION**</c>